Variable Interpolation

 $.username: "${username}"

-In this example, the login response contains a token that is exported as access_token
+In this example, the login response contains a token that is exported as access_token and used in the subsequent request to get the user profile.

 Variable Usage Examples